 - School and Daycare Injuries—Another area that occurs more often than you might think are injuries that occur at school or daycare.
 We all want our children to be safe, and most are.
 But when a school or daycare employee fails to act in their role as a parental surrogate (the legal term is “in loco parentis”), then you may be able to bring a civil suit against the responsible.
 If your child is injured at one of these locations, an attorney can help you to determine if the school had a supervision plan in place, if the teacher used reasonable care to monitor your child, and if the injury was foreseeable or likely to occur under those circumstances.
 In order to aid such a case, it is important for the injury to be documented (by photographs and medical attention) and for witnesses to be interviewed.
 All of this can be handled by a knowledgeable personal injury attorney with experience in this area.

 - Wrongful Death—The third main area involved in personal injuries is also the most tragic as it involves the death of a loved one.
 In a wrongful death case, the immediate surviving family members may bring a lawsuit against the person who negligently caused the death of their loved one.
-Immediate family member includes spouses or children and can never include friends of the family.
+The immediate family member includes spouses or children and can never include friends of the family.
 These types of lawsuits can stem from a number of causes including car accidents, medical malpractice, nursing home negligence, and defective products.
 In a wrongful death suit, the family can ask for compensation for loss of earning/income potential as well as intangibles such as pain and suffering and even loss of intimate companionship (called “loss of consortium”).